nickuraltsev/finity/README.md

       .on('eventB').internalTransition()
 ```

-Self-transitions and internal transitions can have actions and guard conditions.
+Self-transitions and internal transitions can have actions and guard conditions attached.

-#### Global handlers
+#### Global hooks

 ```javascript
 StateMachine